rumble19/awesome-steam-deck/readme.md

 ## Performance Tweaks
 - [Cryoutilities](https://github.com/CryoByte33/steam-deck-utilities) - Gain a small performance boost in most games.
-- [BIOS Undervolt]() - As of SteamOS 3.5, Valve officially added options so you can now undervolt your deck from the BIOS easily.
-Youstand to gain a small performance boost and improve your battery life by pushing your undervolt as far as you can while maintaining stability.
+- [BIOS Undervolt](https://youtu.be/Roi6lvrcH-I?si=Q8nvUFDA5klv1oUl&t=57) - As of SteamOS 3.5, Valve officially added options so you can now undervolt your deck from the BIOS easily.
+You stand to gain a small performance boost and improve your battery life by pushing your undervolt as far as you can while maintaining stability.
 Each deck is different, so you will have to experiment to find what works for your particular chip.
 I have mine set to -30mv across the three options.
 No link for this one but you can boot to the BIOS by **holding the volume up button while powering on the deck**.
 If you push the undervolt too far and can't boot your deck, you can reset the CMOS by holding down the **Volume Down button, 3 dot button, and power button** while powering on the deck, which will reset all your BIOS settings to stock and let the deck boot normally.
+Note the linked video is from when SteamOS 3.5 was in beta, but since it has been released to the stable channel, you don't need to switch your deck to the beta or preview channels to access the BIOS options.

 ## Decky Loader and Recommended Plugins